STUDY JAPANESE ONLINE WITH NATIVES HERE

 8 - Dialects

-Even if you learn the standard Japanese language, dialects can become a nuisance in certain regions of japan.
-The country is divided into 47 states, each with its own dialect or accent.
-The problem is that these dialects can change many words and grammars of the language, making it difficult to understand a conversation.
+Even if you learn the standard Japanese language, dialects can become a nuisance in certain regions of Japan.
+The country is divided into 47 states, each with its own dialect or distinct accent.
+The problem is that these dialects can change many words and grammar of the language, making it difficult to understand a conversation.

 9 - Numeric counts